First Time Manager

-- Traits of a Good First Time Manager
+- Challenges of a New Manager

-- New Manager Challenges
+- Characteristics of an Effective New Manager

-- Basic Leadership Skills For First Time Managers
+- Basic Leadership Skills

-- Competencies of First Time Managers
+- Competencies of New Managers

 - Managerial Training for First Time Managers

-- Goal Setting for First Time Managers
+- Goal Setting Training for Managers

-- More about Goal Setting
+- More About Goal Setting

-- Employee Engagement for First Time Managers
+- Enhancing Employee Engagement

-- Everything DiSC for First Time Managers
+- Everything DiSC for New Managers

 - Developing Managers of Managers